Criminal Justice & Legal Degree Rankings

 Human Services (Substance abuse and behavioral counseling)

 This major is typically delivered at the master’s or Ph.D. levels.
 Coursework focuses on all aspects of addiction as well as the consequences it causes.
-Coursework includes foundations of addiction, social psychology, criminal justice systems, and drug types.
+Coursework includes:

 ____________________________________